 - Fees and the costs of textbooks and other required materials are NOT waived.
 Please visit the homepage for your program for costs.

-- Students who miss 10 consecutive days of class will be automatically withdrawn.
+- Students who miss 10 consecutive days of class may be automatically withdrawn.

 - All students must maintain progress at a rate of 70% (C grade) or better, evaluated quarterly.
-Failing to do so will result in the student being placed on probation by the instructor or school counselor.
+Failing to do so will result in the student being placed on an Academic Improvement Plan by the instructor and possible Probation by the school counselor.

 A student is officially withdrawn when: